vsellappa/HDF-Workshop/README.md

 # Lab 1

-## Accessing your Cluster
+## Deploy HDF

-Credentials will be provided for these services by the instructor:
+You should have a virtual machine allocated for a Linux Centos 7 VM to deploy HDF.
+Credentials to the VM will be provided by the instructor.
+Login to the VM as root as a starting point for this lab.

-* SSH
+You can follow the [Official HDF 3.2 Documentation](https://docs.hortonworks.com/HDPDocuments/HDF3/HDF-3.2.0/installing-hdf/content/install-ambari.html) to deploy HDF 3.2.
+In the following instructions, we are applying these steps to deploy and install an HDF 3.2 environment.

-* Ambari
+### Apply prerequisites

 ## Use your Cluster